Junior Burgos

-Efraín Antonio Burgos Jr. (born 14 August 1988), better known as Junior Burgos, is a Salvadoran professional footballer who currently plays for Alianza FC and the El Salvador national team.
+Efraín Antonio Burgos Jr. (born 14 August 1988), better known as Junior Burgos, is a Salvadoran professional footballer who plays for the El Salvador national team.

 Career

-College and Amateur
+College and amateur

 Burgos grew up in San Bruno, California, attended Westmoor High School, and played two years of college soccer at San Jose State University before transferring to California Polytechnic State University in San Luis Obispo, California as a junior in 2008.
 He scored seven goals in 28 appearances as a Mustang before graduating in the fall of 2010.
 Burgos became the first Cal Poly player in history to ever be drafted in the MLS SuperDraft.

 During his college years Burgos also played in the Premier Development League, for the San Francisco Seals, Bakersfield Brigade and Chicago Fire Premier.